Another building evacuated; search goes on at collapse site | Science-Environment

 Another building evacuated; search goes on at collapse site

-Knowing what happened in Surfside, you know, its understandable, he said.It is the first building to be evacuated since municipal officials in South Florida, and statewide, began scrutinizing older high-rises in the wake of the Surfside collapse to ensure that substantial structural problems are not being ignored.Meanwhile, authorities in Surfside said four more bodies had been found in the rubble, including the 7-year-old daughter of a Miami firefighter, bringing the confirmed death toll to 22.But there was also relief.
+Knowing what happened in Surfside, you know, its understandable, he said.It is the first building to be evacuated since municipal officials in South Florida, and statewide, began scrutinising older high-rises in the wake of the Surfside collapse to ensure that substantial structural problems are not being ignored.Authorities in Surfside said four more bodies had been found in the rubble, including the 7-year-old daughter of a Miami firefighter, bringing the confirmed death toll to 22.But there was also relief.

 An audit prompted by the collapse of Champlain Towers South in nearby Surfside found that the 156-unit Crestview Towers in North Miami Beach, about 5 miles (8 kilometers) away, had been deemed structurally and electrically unsafe in January, the city said in a news release.
 Friday afternoon law enforcement authorities cordoned off the area and went door-to-door in the apartment building, telling residents they had to leave the 49-year-old structure.